 We may have missed some exciting ports, but Balmoral’s passengers were still in high spirits and we certainly weren’t short of other fun-filled destinations!
-We still called to the rest of the ports that had been on the advertised itinerary and they were: Madeira, Barbados, St Lucia, Antigua, Cozumel, Belize, New Orleans, Tampa, Miami, Jacksonville, Port Canaveral, Charleston, Bermuda and Ponta Delgada.
+We still called to the rest of the ports that had been on the advertised itinerary.
+They were: Madeira, Barbados, St Lucia, Antigua, Cozumel, Belize, New Orleans, Tampa, Miami, Jacksonville, Port Canaveral, Charleston, Bermuda and Ponta Delgada.

-All the ports that Balmoral visited during this cruise are certainly worthy of being shared, I usually can’t stop myself from talking about Caribbean islands, but I’m going to refrain myself and instead, highlight three of the destinations that turned out to be the gold stars on my 46-night travel chart.
+All the ports that Balmoral visited during this cruise are certainly worthy of being shared.
+I usually can’t stop talking about Caribbean islands, but I’m going to restrain myself and instead highlight three of the destinations that turned out to be the gold stars on my 46-night travel chart.